Sign Up & Contracts

 Boaters can save money and save our time by draining their fresh water tanks and completing a final pump out prior to haul-out.
 We apply a sticker to the boat to indicate the final pump out has been done.

-Remember, whatever items we winterize in the fall must also be summerized by us next spring.
-The charges for summerization are included on the spring launch work order.
+Remember, whatever items we winterize in the fall must also be summarized by us next spring.
+The charges for summarization are included on the spring launch work order.

 Shrink Wrap Recycling

 Shrink-wrapping is offered to our boaters by our two preferred vendors, The Boat Doctor and JL Boat Works.
 These two companies have been chosen because they each provide exemplary service, offer competitive pricing, and have proven that they will stand behind their work.
 Please return your shrink wrap contract directly to the vendor of your choice or to the marina office.
 Each vendor follows our week-by-week haul-out schedule so boats can be wrapped as they are hauled-out.

 All shrink wrap gets recycled.
 The best way to help with the recycling process is to allow the company that shrink wrapped the boat to unwrap the boat.
 There is no charge for this service.
 Please feel free to call them to schedule your boat to be unwrapped.
 If they do not hear from you, they will have your boat unwrapped sometime during the week prior to your launch week.
 Please do not place shrink wrap in our dumpsters.